KUJP-code/KU-wiki/src/content/docs/setsumeikai/gas_sheet.md

 P-U - The expected date of certain events.
 From L-R waiting for interview, waiting for trial, waiting for theory A, waiting for reply, need TEL and waiting for procedure.

 V-AE - Fixed dates for certain events.
-From L-R enrollment, reservation membership, external student, followup, not seen yet, interview date, feeling lost???, cancel reservation, outside area, cooling off
+From L-R enrollment, reservation membership, external student, follow-up, not seen yet, interview date, feeling lost???, cancel reservation, outside area, cooling off

 AF-AU - Medium the inquiry was received through.
 From L-R introduction/reviews, kidsHP, search engine, other web, posting, town plus, arrangements, leaflet, look at school, look at the bus, youtube, Facebook, Insta, insert, town magazine, other.
 These are just marked with 1s, so booleans.